zenomt/pikchr-cmd/README.md

   Change the raw HTML content of the `<summary>` element when requoting diagram source in a `<details>` element.
 The default value is `Pikchr Source`.
 * `-b`
   “Bare SVG mode”: don’t enclose generated SVG elements in a `<div>`.
 By default a `<div>` wrapper is used to apply a `max-width` style to the diagram to keep it from expanding to the full window width.
 Use this option to manually style the diagram’s displayed size with your own DIV or when generating a standalone SVG file.
-This can also be enabled per-diagram with the `svg-only` modifier.
+This can also be enabled per-diagram with the `bare-svg` modifier.
 * `-p`
   Generate plaintext error messages.
 The default is to output HTML-formatted errors.
 * `-d`